-Use of a planner is highly personal.
-Some people use their planners very simply, preferring to write in their appointments, social events, and to-dos neatly, while others like to use their planner for motivation, using colors, stickers, and quotes for excitement and joy.
+Using a planner is highly personal.
+Some people use their planners very simply, preferring to write in their appointments, social events and to-do’s neatly, while others like to use their planner for motivation, using colors, stickers and quotes for excitement and joy.

-Using your planner every day is all about setting small, achievable goals.
-Try to resist the urge to put too many to-dos on your daily list.
-Three is a good number (you can always add more).
-Set yourself up for success, understanding that some things will pop up during the day that you weren’t expecting.
+Using your planner is all about setting small, achievable goals.
+Try to resist the urge to put too many to-do’s on your daily list.
+Three is a good number to start with and can always add more.
+Set yourself up for success, knowing that some things may pop up during the day that you weren’t expecting.

 Give yourself a little credit.
 Often, we reach a goal, big or small, and we simply move on to all the things still left to do.
 Take time to reward yourself with a short break, your favorite treat or even by giving yourself a literal pat on the back.

 Now that you know how to organize your planner, it’s time to get started and get planning!
-Keep up with your full life, track habits and goals, and organize your thoughts into a fresh AT-A-GLANCE planner.
+Keep up with your full life, track habits and goals, and organize your thoughts with an AT-A-GLANCE planner.

 Looking for the perfect planner?